Jermaine Beal: 2014–15 season

-On July 17, 2014, Beal re-signed with the Wildcats on a one-year deal with a second year option, earning the mantle of "the next Ricky Grace", an American guard from Dallas who became a club legend and a naturalized Australian after starting out as an import with the Wildcats.
-Striving to follow the blueprint laid out by former Wildcat import guards Grace and Kevin Lisch, Beal re-joined the Wildcats looking to build a dynasty.
-He was a fan favorite in his debut season but with the departure of James Ennis, Beal became Perth's main offensive weapon in the 2014–15 NBL season.
+On July 17, 2014, Beal re-signed with the Wildcats on a one-year deal with a second year option.
+He was subsequently compared with former Wildcat Ricky Grace and became Perth's main offensive weapon in the 2014–15 NBL season.

 On October 31, Beal scored a game-high 25 points—his second-biggest tally in 37 NBL appearances—to go with four assists and four steals in an 83–64 win over the Wollongong Hawks.
 In round six, he had his best two performances of the season, scoring 29 points against the Townsville Crocodiles on November 14, to go with 27 points against the Sydney Kings on November 16.
 He was subsequently named Player of the Week.
-Beal was one of the league's top five scorers through the regular season, finishing with 450 points, but at times struggled to adjust after being asked to lift his output in the absence of Ennis.
-In the season opener against the New Zealand Breakers, he went 2-of-17 from the field, and on November 23 against Melbourne United, he went 0-of-10 from the field.
-Coach Trevor Gleeson was confident Beal had settled into his role by late February, with the last three games of the regular season demonstrating how dangerous he could be in the post-season.
 On February 15, he scored 24 points in an 89–87 double-overtime loss to the Breakers.
 Beal was crucial in helping send the game into both overtime periods, and then put the Wildcats ahead 87–86 with two clutch free-throws in the dying moments of second overtime.
 The Breakers won the game with a buzzer-beating half-court shot from Cedric Jackson.
+He was one of the league's top five scorers through the regular season, finishing with 450 points.
 After finishing in fourth place with a 16–12 record, the Wildcats faced the first-seeded Cairns Taipans in the semi-finals, where they were swept 2–0 in the best-of-three series despite Beal scoring 20 points in game one and 21 points in game two.

 In 30 games, Beal averaged a team-high 16.4 points and made a league-leading 69 three-pointers.
 He was subsequently named the club's most valuable player for the 2014–15 season.

 Following the NBL season, Beal had a short stint in Saudi Arabia with Al-Ittihad Jeddah.